 What I had not noticed previously was how incredibly sensitive the rods are to the slightest tap on a straight, nearly vertical line.
 On the relatively few times when I had previously fished with an essentially vertical line, strike detection was easy.
 The takes I noticed were far from subtle.
 In one case the rod tip dove by at least a foot as the trout that came out to take my fly headed back for cover.

-With a longer tenkara line and the resultant line sag, much of any subtle "tap" will be absorbed by the slack in the line so strike detection will be much, much harder.
+With a longer tenkara line and the resultant line sag, much of any subtle "tap" will be absorbed by the slack in the line so strike detection by feel will be much, much harder.

 I believe the reduced sensitivity caused by line sag is the primary reason the tenkara anglers on Sunday did not catch nearly as many fish as did the keiryu anglers.
 Craig and I had been fishing 7 meter rods with extremely light lines that were very nearly vertical.
 The tenkara anglers were fishing rods about half that long with much heavier lines and the unavoidable line sag that robbed much of their rods' sensitivity.